cpuboi/netlite/README.md

 Every IP:Port source destination pair gets stored in a simple database.
 The pair only gets printed once.
 Every 10 minutes (configurable) the database is reset and the unique IP:port pair are logged again.

+If running in portscan mode then only incoming connection attempts are logged